medric49/facial_recognition/README.md

 # Facial Recognition
-This is a program created to train a model in order to recognize some people on an image.
+A program created to train a model in order to recognize some people on an image.
 This model will be trained from  photos of these people, and after it will be able to recognize any of these people on any image.
 This program uses **[Keras](https://keras.io/)** to create its neural network and **[OpenCV](https://opencv.org/)** (cv2) for image processing.

 ## How do we train the model ?